 This pairing gives employees meaningful choice over their coverage while giving employers predictable, budget-controlled benefits.

-Why individual plans are important in today’s benefits environment
+Why are individual plans important in today's benefits environment?

 The individual market has matured into a stable, regulated, consumer-centered ecosystem.
 Coverage is standardized, pricing is transparent, and enrollment periods are well-established.
 For employees, this means access to a wide variety of plan types and networks.
 For employers, it means they can offer flexible, modern benefits without managing the complexities of a traditional group health plan.

-Individual health plans form the foundation of ICHRA-based benefits.
-Understanding how these plans work — how they're structured, priced, and accessed — empowers organizations to design ICHRAs that meet both workforce needs and financial goals.
+Understanding how theseindividual health planswork — how they're structured, priced, and accessed — empowers organizations to design ICHRAs that meet both workforce needs and financial goals.